syncfusion-content/blazor-docs/blazor/media-query/break-points.md

 # Breakpoints in Blazor Media Query Component

-The Blazor Media Query breakpoints are used to create responsive and adaptive layouts for your web applications by referring to specific points in a device's screen size where the layout and styling of the web application need to be adjusted to ensure the best possible user experience.
+The Blazor Media Query breakpoints are used to create responsive and adaptive layouts for your web applications by referring to specific points in a device's screen size where the layout and styling of the web application need to be adjusted for the best user experience.

 ## Built-in breakpoints